 Keeping track of all your baby’s latest feedings and diaper changes can feel overwhelming.
 Get a convenient way to track feeding and diaper times with my FREE printable tracker!
 Download it below:

-And once she’s asleep, you can tend to yourself (you) and repeat the cycle.
+- Once he’s asleep, you can tend to yourself (you) and repeat the cycle.

 6. Find alternative ways to hold your baby

-7. Swaddle your baby to sleep
+7. Swaddle your baby for better sleep

 - Fold the top corner down 5-10 inches towards the middle so that the diamond now looks like the top part got cut off.

-- Place your baby on top of the swaddle with her neck aligned with the straight line you just folded.
+- Place your baby on top of the swaddle with her neck aligned with the straight line you folded.

-- Keep your baby’s arms held straight next to her body.
+- Keep your baby’s arms straight next to her body.
 Then fold the left corner of the swaddle over her body and tuck it under her back.
 Her left arm should still be free.